The Harrison County Farmers Market to reopen Saturday

 "Especially today, with everything that is going on, knowing that your food is locally sourced and getting it right from the farmers who grow it is very important," Carter said.
 "We are considered essential, and can remain open just like any grocery store.
 Except you know exactly where your food is coming from."

-The market will be hosted every Saturday through August, according to Carter, who said that if supplies last that the market could go on until September.
+The market will be hosted every Saturday through August, according to Carter, who said that is supplies that the market could go on until September.

 "We operated until September last year, so it really just depends," Carter said.